 DUST CAN REALLY BEGIN TO AFFECT THE EXISTING HOUSE.

-Strip-out existing rooms & disconnect electrics & plumbing
+Strip out existing rooms and disconnect electrics & plumbing

 Insert steels & demolish walls

 First Fix (everything up to finished plastered walls)

 First fix joinery, plumbing & electrics.
 At this point your builder will need to know where you want switches and sockets, lights and any plumbed items e.g. sink, washing machine, sanitaryware etc

 Plasterwork which needs to be left for about a week to dry.

 Second Fix (connections are made)